 The lymphoid tissue-specific proteome

-The lymphoid tissues plays an important role in the defence against exogenous pathogens and production and development of lymphocytes as well as transportation of interstitial fluids.
-The lymphoid tissues consists of primary lymphoid tissue and secondary lymphoid tissue.
+The lymphoid tissues play an important role in the defense against exogenous pathogens and the production and development of lymphocytes as well as the transportation of interstitial fluids.
+The lymphoid tissues consist of primary lymphoid tissue and secondary lymphoid tissue.
 The primary tissues include bone marrow and thymus, while the secondary tissues include tonsils, lymph nodes, spleen and appendix.
-Transcriptome analysis shows that 82% (n=16152) of all human proteins (n=19670) are expressed in the lymphoid tissue and 1419 of these genes show an elevated expression in lymphoid tissue compared to other tissue types.
+Transcriptome analysis shows that 82% (n=16152) of all human proteins (n=19670) are expressed in the lymphoid tissue and 1419 of these genes show an elevated expression in the lymphoid tissue compared to other tissue types.

 The lymphoid tissue transcriptome